Gering parents form group protesting school mask requirements

 Whose decision is it anyway?

 While Beamon finds the lack of a special meeting frustrating, she plans to be at the regular meeting on Oct.
-18 to voice her opinions, which includes parental (rather than school districts) responsibility for children’s health.
+18 to voice her opinions, which she says includes parental, rather than the school district, responsibility for children’s health.

 “I’m not a medical person, so we had to do the best (that we could),” she said. “…It wasn’t a decision made by me alone.
 It was a lot of consultation with medical (professionals) … and through us working with other districts — what are you going through, what does this look like? — And, of course, the board.
 I mean, nothing was in isolation about a decision.
 Personally, I don’t want that responsibility.
 Really it is, it was a collective agreement of what can we do best to keep kids in school.”

-Regan said the decision to mask the freshmen class wasn’t made lightly, knowing that it was made despite meeting the threshold requirements outlined in the school district’s Safe Schools Roadmap.
+Regan said the decision to mask the freshmen class wasn’t made lightly, knowing that it was made despite meeting the threshold requirements outlined in the school district’s Safe Schools Roadmap, set before school began in August.

 Regan said that while they wanted to keep kids in school, they also wanted to take the least restrictive actions as well, which is why only freshmen and high school staff had to wear masks, and why it was only during the school day.